-Most cases of energy theft occurs among small businesses, where margins are so tight they'll try anything to cut costs and gain an advantage over their competitors.
+Although we all have to be vigilant, most cases of energy theft occur among small businesses, where margins are so tight they'll try anything to cut costs and gain an advantage over their competitors.

 Independent fast food takeaways are a good example of a buisness that might turn to energy theft, as they not only use a lot of energy, they're almost always in highly saturated areas, with a number of competitors literally on their doorstep.
 If the owners are also buying their stock from the same places as the other shops close by, and then selling it on as cheaply as possible, they might turn to meter tampering to cut costs to help them compete with their neighbours.

 Obviously, that's not to say all fast food outlets will be fiddling the gas and electricity meters, nor is it the case that it's a problem confined to small businesses - the UK Revenue Protection Agency (UKRPA), whose job it is to detect, prevent, and recover losses caused by interference with electricity and gas supplies, also come across a large number of households involved in meter tampering.
 In a number of cases, it's a collaborative effort between neighbours, and some will even place classified ads online to help people cut their energy bills.

 Those who steal energy are often living on the margins, and only do so because they are in a desperate situation.
 But UKRPA comes across many cases of theft from people who can also quiote comfortable afford their bills - it's a problem that spans all areas of society and all walks of life.

 Energy theft can seem like an easy option as, surprisingly, it doesn't take a great deal of technical knowledge to hook up an illegal meter or tamper with a gas supply - there are even DIY tutorials online - but there are massive dangers involved and huge penalties if things go wrong or for those who are caught in the act.